 Given the uncertainty around the duration and extent of the COVID-19 pandemic, we expect it to continue to impact our business, financial condition, results of operations and liquidity, but cannot accurately predict at this time the future potential impact on our business, financial condition, results of operations or liquidity.
 Various government measures, community self-isolation practices and shelter-in-place requirements, as well as the perceived need by individuals to continue such practices to avoid infection, have, at times, reduced the extent to which consumers visit healthcare professionals in-person, seek treatment for certain conditions or ailments, and receive and fill new prescriptions.
 Consumers may also increasingly elect to receive prescriptions by mail delivery instead of at the pharmacy, which could have an adverse impact on our prescription transactions offering.
-In addition, many pharmacies and healthcare providers have, at times, reduced staffing, closed locations or otherwise limited operations, and many prescribing healthcare professionals have reduced or postponed treatment of certain patients.
+In addition, many pharmacies and healthcare professionals have reduced or postponed treatment of certain patients.
 The number of Monthly Active Consumers and our prescription transactions offering were adversely impacted principally in the second quarter of 2020 by consumers' decisions to avoid visiting healthcare professionals and pharmacies in-person, which we believe has had a similar effect across the industry.
-The effect of the COVID-19 pandemic on the number of Monthly Active Consumers lessened throughout 2021 and 2022, but remains uncertain.
-Any future decrease in the number of consumers seeking to fill prescriptions could negatively impact demand for and use of certain of our offerings, particularly our prescription and subscription offerings, which would have an adverse effect on our business, financial condition and results of operations.
+The effect of the COVID-19 pandemic on the number of Monthly Active Consumers consumers of the number of Monthly Active Consumers and our prescription and subscription offerings, which would have an adverse impact demand for and use of certain of our offerings, particularly our prescription and subscriptions in-person, which we believe has had a similar effect across the industry.
+The effect of the COVID-19 pandemic on the number of Monthly Active Consumers could negatively impact demand for and use of certain of our offerings, particularly our prescription and subscription offerings, which would have an adverse effect on our business, financial condition and results of operations.

 The spread of COVID-19 has also caused us to modify our business practices (including employee travel, employee work locations, and the cancellation of physical participation in meetings, events and conferences), and we may take further actions as may be required by government authorities or that we determine are in the best interests of our employees, consumers and partners, which may have an adverse impact on our business.
-For example, we have implemented workfrom-home measures, which have required us to provide technical support to our employees to enable them to connect to our systems from their homes.
+For example, we have implemented work-from-home measures, which have required us to provide technical support to our employees to enable them to connect to our systems from their homes.
 We may experience an increased risk of security breaches, loss of data, and other disruptions as a result of accessing sensitive information from remote locations.